 Considered one of the world’s best snorkelling spots, Aroa Marine Reserve is a must-do tropical experience while in Rarotonga.
 As it’s a protected lagoon there is an abundance of reef fish and the crystal clear water will ensure you get an unforgettable snorkelling or diving experience.
 There is snorkelling gear and diving tours available from the resort on Aroa Beach or the dive centre.

-Feeling inspired?
+Keen on visiting Rarotonga?
 Book your Rarotonga flights or holiday package here!

 *Timings may have changed due to COVID-19 - we recommend you check these timings with your Flight Centre Travel Expert.